mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/release-notes/index.md

 - Added Cluster Overview Tab to Cluster Details Page in UI
 - Added a way to add clusters to projects based on labels
 - Added support for nonResourceUrls in Roles in the UI
-- Hide Kubeconfig download link for clusters where that config might not be available
+- Hid Kubeconfig download link for clusters where that config might not be available
 - Improved Cluster Status Visualisation in the UI

 #### Bug Fixes